DS1TPT/ABF_Lang/README.md

 - '/' command uses the value at X as numerator, and the value at Y as denominator.
 - Any characters after ';' and in the same line will be considered as remarks/comments.
 - ':' command stores -1(0xff) if the value at X is less than the value at Y, 0 if it is equal, 1(0x01) if it is greater.
-- '{' and '}' are not commands.
-They can only be used for condition of if statement.
+- '{' and '}' are shift operators.
+They shift bit value to left or right.
+These operators are affected by pointer type.
+Unlike the other bit-wise operators, these operators can be used when the double pointer is active.
 - Corresponding brackets and parentheses must be in the same line
 ```
 z'$f0w100>[ip<d>] ;Correct